-The role of acetylcholine as a neurotransmitter that regulates airway smooth muscle contraction and mucus secretion in the airways is well established, and is mediated through muscarinic receptors [1].
-Acetylcholine is an important regulator of airway smooth muscle tone, especially in patients that suffer from COPD, in whom cholinergic tone appears to be the primary reversible component of airflow obstruction.
+KEYWORDS: Airway smooth muscle cells, cigarette smoke, human, interleukin-8, muscarinic receptors he role of acetylcholine as a neurotransmitter that regulates airway smooth muscle contraction and mucus secretion in the airways is well established, and is mediated through muscarinic receptors [1].
+Acetylcholine is an important regulator of airway smooth muscle tone, especially in patients that suffer from chronic obstructive pulmonary disease (COPD), in whom cholinergic tone appears to be the primary reversible component of airflow obstruction.
 Therefore, anticholinergics are commonly used bronchodilators in COPD, and less frequently in asthma [2].

-Recent findings show that the acetylcholine synthesizing enzyme choline acetyl transferase (ChAT) is also expressed by non-neuronal sources such as the bronchial epithelium and inflammatory cells including B and T lymphocytes, macrophages, mast cells, neutrophils and eosinophils [3-5].
-These cells not only synthesize acetylcholine, but also express functional muscarinic receptors.
+Recent findings show that the acetylcholine synthesising enzyme choline acetyl transferase (ChAT) is also expressed by non-neuronal sources such as the bronchial epithelium and inflammatory cells, including B- and T-lymphocytes, macrophages, mast cells, neutrophils and eosinophils [3-5].
+These cells not only synthesise acetylcholine, but also express functional muscarinic receptors.
 A recent study showed that acetylcholine induces the release of neutrophil chemoattractants such as leukotriene B4 from sputum cells of COPD patients [6].
-These results are consistent with studies demonstrating that alveolar macrophages exhibit neutrophil, eosinophil and monocyte chemotactic activities in response to acetylcholine [7;8] and suggest that acetylcholine is a paracrine and/or autocrine mediator that regulates inflammatory processes.
+These results are consistent with studies demonstrating that alveolar macrophages exhibit